biojet-enviro/Biojet-Website/src/content/blog/sewage-treatment-methods-india-can-learn.md

 ### Constructed wetlands in Kenya and Nepal

 **Kenya** has adopted **constructed wetlands (CWs)** as **cost-effective** solutions primarily in **municipalities, industries, hotels, and farms**. [^11] These systems excel at pathogen removal with 99.83% E. coli elimination rates [^8].
 Notably, CWs offer multiple advantages: simple construction, low maintenance costs, ability to handle fluctuating flows, and excellent esthetic appearance [^11].
-Nepal, under UN-HABITAT's Water for Asian Cities Program, has implemented CWs as strategic nature-based solutions [^12].
+**Nepal**, under UN-HABITAT's Water for Asian Cities Program, has implemented CWs as strategic nature-based solutions [^12].
 Although implementation faces challenges including weak legislation and low hygienic standards, these systems remain viable alternatives where conventional treatment plants are non-functional [^13].

+- **Drivers for adoption**:
+    - Cost-effectiveness and environmental benefits
+    - Potential for water reuse and biodiversity enhancement
+    - Suitability for remote areas not serviced by centralized sewage networks
+- **Performance**:
+    - CWs in Kenya show contaminant removal rates averaging: BOD 78.5%, COD 86%, TSS 75%
+    - No excess sludge; natural decomposition and biomass growth
+    - Recycled water used for landscaping or secondary non-potable uses​
+- **Challenges**:
+    - Limited scale of adoption beyond select locations
+    - Technical expertise and land availability
+    - Managerial attitudes and seasonal variations in wastewater volume

 ### Decentralized systems in Vietnam and Bangladesh